glassboard-dev/gl-umeasurement-firmware/README.md

 $ pyocd pack -i lpc55s28
 ```

-To begin compiling and developing the firmware, move to the armgcc directory and execute the setup script, passing the PN you wish to generate a Makefile for (LPC5526 or LPC55S28) and the PATH to your desired ARM GCC toolchain.
+To begin compiling and developing the firmware, move to the armgcc directory and execute the setup script, passing the PN you wish to generate a Makefile for (LPC5526 or LPC55S28).
 The uMeasurement board uses the LPC5526 and the LPCXpresso dev kit uses the LPC55S28 micro.
+You can optionally pass a path to your ARM GNU GCC toolchain.
+If left blank, the default path of '/usr/local/gcc-arm-none-eabi-10-2020-q4-major' will be used.
 ```bash
 $ cd armgcc
 $ ./setup.sh LPC5526 /usr/local/gcc-arm-none-eabi-10-2020-q4-major